yjmantilla/yjmantilla.github.io/bubbles/the-importance-of-sediment.md

+---
-# The importance of sediment
+title: The Importance of Sediment
+---

 When I did my first trip to Canada and met with my old school friend J, he told he didnt like to binge watch shows.
 I dont recall his exacts words but nowadays I conceptualize it as follows: